jhammerberg/zeppelin/README.md

 ```
 ### Build, Run, Test for Simulation (POSIX only)
 > [!IMPORTANT]
-> This can only work on a POSIX system (Linux or MacOS), if using Windows you must use WSL!
+> This can only work on a POSIX system (Linux), if using Windows you must use WSL, or MacOS must use a VM.
 1. Build app, but with `--sim` flag
 ```bash
 just build akron-app --sim